bparanj/coding-skill/_posts/2019-12-26-how-to-solve-new-problems-during-coding-interview.md

 This approach does not have to be clever or elegant.
 But you want to make sure that you've got a correct solution.

 If you're stuck, vocalize your thoughts on where exactly you're stuck and maybe ask the interviewer something like "This approach should work right?".
+Read [What to do when you get stuck](https://www.codingskill.net/2019/10/03/understanding-onsite-interview-process.html#when-you-get-stuck).

 Usually, they'll guide you the right way.
 If the interviewers rule out an approach for the presented problem, follow the instructions and try something different.